Friday 3 May 1940

 Convoy OA 141 departs from Southend, Convoy OB 141 departs from Liverpool.

-Battle of the Atlantic: German commerce raider Atlantis is travelling in the south Atlantic disguised as Japanese freighter Kasii Maru.
+Battle of the Atlantic: German commerce raider Atlantis is traveling in the south Atlantic disguised as Japanese freighter Kasii Maru.
 It spots British freighter Scientist near Walvis Bay on its way to Freetown, boards it, and then sinks it with a torpedo.
 There are three deaths.

 Spies: Colonel Hans Oster of the German military intelligence service, the Abwehr, tells the Dutch military attaché in Berlin, Colonel Sas, that Fall Gelb is close, perhaps ready by 8 May.
 Unfortunately for Oster, his credibility has been undermined by previous postponements subsequent to his alerts.
 The neutral Dutch decide not to pass this information along to the Allies.